Kirchoffs/c-plus-plus-details/README.md

 int * const c;        // c is a const pointer to an int int const * const d;  // d is a const pointer to a const int
 ```

+## General C
+### snprintf
+`snprintf()` is a C function that redirects the output of the standard `printf()` function to a buffer.
+It formats the given strings into a series of characters or values in the buffer area.
+`snprintf()` is identical to the `sprintf()` function, but with the addition of the n argument.
+The n argument indicates the maximum number of characters to be written to the buffer.

+`snprintf()` appends a null character to the end of the resulting output.
+This null character is also counted towards the size of the string, so, only n - 1 characters are written to the buffer.

+### scanf & printf
+- scanf scan the input from the standard input stream stdin and store the value into the variable address passed as parameter.

+- sscanf scan the input from the string passed as first parameter and store the value into the variable address passed as parameter.

+- printf print the output to the standard output stream stdout.

+- sprintf print the output to the string passed as first parameter.

 ## Template
 ### Two-phase Translation